GeorgeLychock/georgelychock-career/README.md

                 5. An Education and/or Professional Development page needs to be present

     -   #### Casual Visitor Experience
-        -   **Story 5** As a Casual/AdHoc Visitor, I want to experience what is presently considered a basic, but effective and pleasing layout and responsiveness so I can learn from an example as to how I may enhance my future sites.
+        -   **Story 5** As a Casual/AdHoc Visitor, I want to experience what is presently considered a basic, but effective and pleasing layout and responsiveness so I can learn by example and enhance my skills.
             -  ##### Acceptance Criteria -- Duplicated in Testing below
-                1. Mobile experience on Home page should not require a scroll to view entire Home page content
+                1. Mobile experience on Home page should not require a scroll to view entire Home page content (portrait view)
                 2. The Desktop Home page should offer more initial information on site content and offer a more robust nav that will not be displayed on the mobile view Home
                 3. Use at least one advanced Bootstrap components on the site.